fouaddev/home-anytime/README.md

 # HomeAnytime

-This is a peer to peer home rental sharing web app built with the MEAN stack.
+This is a peer to peer home rental sharing web app built with Angular 7.

 ## Tech used

-HTML 5, CSS 3, SCSS, Bootstrap 4, TypeScript 3, Angular 7, Node.js, Express.js, MongoDB, Mongoose.
+HTML 5, CSS 3, SCSS, Bootstrap 4, TypeScript 3, Angular 7.

 ## Global dependencies